gouniverse/entitystore/README.md

 # Entity Store

-Saves data in SQL database in a "schemaless" way
+Saves data in SQL database in a "schemaless" way.

+## Features

+- Stores any entity with unlimited number of attributes
+- Attributes can store any type of data - strings, integers, floating point numbers, any intefaces
+- Uses GORM to provide database drivers (SQLite, MySQL, etc)

 ## Installation
 ```